 Trees and shrubs within work area designated to remain shall be protected from damage during construction by fencing or armoring as indicated on Drawings or specified herein.
 Plant protection devices shall be installed before work has begun and shall be maintained for duration of work unless otherwise directed by Owner's Representative.

-In the event that damage(s) to the Owner's trees, shrubs or vegetation occurs as a result of the Contractor's unauthorized operations, the Contractor shall pay or allow to the Owner compensation for said damage(s).
+In the event that damage(s) to the Owner's trees, shrubs or vegetation occurs as a result of the Constructor's unauthorized operations, the Constructor shall pay or allow to the Owner compensation for said damage(s).
 Compensation shall be determined by the Owner's Representative using the "Valuation of Landscape Trees, Shrubs, and other Plants" as published by the International Society of Arboriculture, as last revised.

-Plants within work area designated for removal shall be removed by Contractor.
+Plants within work area designated for removal shall be removed by Constructor.

 To prevent compaction of soil over tree roots, vehicles or equipment shall not at any time park or travel over, nor shall any materials be stored within drip line of trees designated to remain.